You Should Never Take Shortcuts, right?

 How Does This Apply to my Mind, or my Body?

 You buy all the crap, clean out the shelves, get the new exercise videos and equipment to go along with P-some number-some letter, and plan to start on Monday right after work.

 Now You Have A Decision to Make

 But you don’t have to.
 This is not the time to think, “oh what the hell?
 I messed up totally, so I might as well 1 just start again on Monday, (or worse, quit altogether).”

 Pick yourself up, throw off your “I’m such a dope failure” attitude and make a better plan!
-There ARE better ways to go about this…ways that can keep you on track in spite of your lapses.
+There are better ways to do this…ways that can keep you on track in spite of your lapses.
 And let’s be real.
 We all have lapses.

 Progress is the name of the game…progress, not perfection!
 Make a poster (free printable) and put it up everywhere in your house, in your car, wherever you need to be reminded.